 - Gerard Faulkner Salver

 - Open teams of four.
-All players must be over 62 (the eligibility regulations for Senior competitions will change in 2022 - see here for details).
+All players must be over 63 (see eligibility regulations for details).

 - Hubert Phillips Bowl

 - The consolation competition for those knocked out at an early stage of the Hubert Phillips Bowl.
 Entry to the Hubert Phillips Bowl is required.

 - National Inter-Club Knockout (NICKO)